aws-amplify/docs/cli-toolchain/quickstart.md

 ![Image]({{media_base}}/multiple-frontends.png)

 1. Initialize a backend for your React app.
-This will create a cloud project and backend environment that is accessible in the Amplify Console (by running `amplify console`).
+This will create an Amplify project and backend environment that is accessible in the Amplify Console (by running `amplify console`).

     ```bash
     $ cd my-react-app